-With a minor in French, German or Spanish linguistics, you can deepen your understanding of the complex nature of the language and its importance in daily life.
+With a minor in French, German or Spanish linguistics, you'll deepen your understanding of the complex nature of the language and its importance in daily life.

 *Please note: Upper-level courses count toward the minor only when taught by a linguist and with a linguistics component to the course.